paulbayer/Inventory_Scripts/README.md

   - So, originally, when I was creating this library, I had the idea that I would create scripts that found resources - and different scripts that deleted those resources.
 Hence - both the "all_my_cfnstacksets" as well as "del_my_cfnstacksets".
 However, I quickly realized that you had to do the finding before you could do the deleting - so I decided to put more effort into the "del\*" tool instead of the "find\*" tool.
 Of course - then I realized that having the "deletion" be action in the find script made way more sense, so I tried to put everything I had done from one script into the other.
 At the end of it all - I had a mish-mash of useful and stale features in both scripts.
   - The truth is that I need to go through this script and make sure everything useful here has gotten into the "all_my_cfnstacksets.py" script and simply move forward with that one only.
 Still a work in progress, I guess.
   - This script goes through the stacksets in the Management Account and looks for stacksets that match the fragment you supplied.
   - The usefulness of this script is that it can remove specific accounts from all the stacksets it finds, so that if you know you've closed an account, but forgotten to remove it from existing stacksets, this script will remove that account from the stacksets found.
+  - Most recent update - this script can now affect stacksets that are tied to a specific OU and use the "SERVICE_MANAGED" permission model.

 - **my_org_users.py**
   - The objective of this script is to go through all of your child accounts within an Org and pull out any IAM users you have - to ensure it's only what you expect.